 The book begins with a preface, table of contents, and introduction.
-Organon consists of 291 aphorisms in the 6th edition, whereas the fifth edition contained 294 aphorisms.
-The book can be devided in two parts –
+Organon of Medicine consists of 291 aphorisms in the 6th edition, whereas the fifth edition contained 294 aphorisms.
+The book can be divided in two parts –

 A. The Doctrinal Part (§ 1-71)

 B The Practical Part (§ 72 – 291)

 The doctrinal part deals with the following concepts –

 1. § 1-4: deal with physician’s mission, work, duties and responsibilities.
 Also the concept of cure is discussed here.

 2. § 5 – 18: deal with the knowledge of disease and vital force.

 3. § 19 – 27: deal with the knowledge of medicine.

 4. § 28 – 69: deals with the knowledge of how to choose and administer a remedy.
 What are the different methods for this (allopathic, antipathic, homeopathic)?
 What happens when two dynamic diseases meet in a body? etc.